melizalab/neurobank/README.md

 There are two components to the **neurobank** system.
 One part is the **registry**, a service that stores identifiers, ensures they're unique, and resolves identifiers to the location where the resource is stored.  [django-neurobank](https://github.com/melizalab/django-neurobank) is an implementation of this service that uses a postgres backend and the django REST framework.

 The second component is an **archive**: a storage and retrieval mechanism.
-This package provides a basic filesystem-based archive for your resources.
+That's this package, which provides a basic filesystem-based archive for your resources.
 You can also use an external cloud-based service or a distributed filesystem like [IPFS](https://ipfs.io/), but for i/o-intensive pipelines you'll want to have your data on a local disk.
 This package also provides a simple python and commandline interface for querying the registry.

 ## Installation